 - LTS releases start with an even number and end in 04

-Notice that all the version of Ubuntu that we offer are the .04 releases.
+Notice that all the versions of Ubuntu that we offer are the .04 releases.
 These are all LTS releases, ensuring that you receive the longest possible lifespan and vital security updates for your OS.

-Prior to working with Ubuntu, I had the most experience with CentOS.
+Before working with Ubuntu, I had the most experience with CentOS.
 Moving to Ubuntu meant having to learn how to install packages since the CentOS package manager, yum, was no longer available.
 I discovered that the general process is the same with a few minor differences.

 The first difference I encountered is that Ubuntu uses the apt-get command.
 This is part of the Apt package manager and follows a very similar syntax to the yum command for the most basic command: installing packages.
-To install a package I had to use:
+To install a package, I had to use:

 apt-get install $package

 Where $package was the name of the package.
-I didn’t always know the name of the package I wanted to find though so I thought I could search much like I could with yum search $package; however there is another utility that Apt uses for searching: apt-cache search $package
+I didn’t always know the name of the package I wanted to find though, so I thought I could search much like I could with yum search $package; however there is another utility that Apt uses for searching: apt-cache search $package

 If you forget, you’ll get an error that you’ve run an illegal operation: